Track Core Web Vitals In GA4 With Google Tag Manager

-The only configuration in the tag is the Namespace Objects setting, which is off by default.
+The first configuration in the tag is the Namespace Objects setting, which is off by default.
 If you check the box, then the object pushed into

 dataLayer will store each measurement type (LCP, CLS, FID) in its own namespace under the

 webVitalsMeasurement top-level Data Layer key.
 See below for an example.